-For children of all ages, Halloween means dressing up in a costume and heading out into the neighborhood with friends and family to trick-or-treat and collect candy in the crisp autumn air.
+For children of all ages, Halloween means dressing up in a costume and heading out into the neighborhood with friends and family to trick-or-treat and collect candy.

-However, with the virus that causes COVID-19 still spreading throughout much of the country, this year’s Halloween celebrations might look and feel different.
-Our clinicians are following guidance from the Centers for Disease Control and Prevention, and advising families to find new and innovative ways to celebrate the holiday safely.
+With COVID-19 still spreading throughout much of the country, experts agree that people should continue to follow health guidance and, most importantly, get vaccinated.
+Our clinicians are following guidance from the Centers for Disease Control and Prevention, advising families to celebrate as safely as possible.

-Also, health department guidelines may vary by location, so it’s important to check with your local public health department for additional guidance on safely celebrating Halloween this year.
+Since health department guidelines vary by location, it’s important to check with your local public health department for additional guidance on safely celebrating Halloween this year.